viam-modules/audio/README.md

 ```
 #### Configuration Attributes

-The following attributes are available for the Astra 2 model:
+The following attributes are available for the `viam:audio:microphone` model:

 | Name          | Type   | Inclusion | Description                |
 |---------------|--------|-----------|----------------------------|